Tomaszon/SimpleTableManager/README.md

 - Copy/paste format

 ## Functions
-In STM every cell that has value its calculated from a function.
+In STM every cell that has value is calculated from a function.
 If its not given by default a string function will be created.

-Some functions return a single others multiple values, depending on the operator
+Some functions return a single, others multiple values, depending on the operator.

-Some funtions support additional 'named' arguments, that control the behavior of operation or formatting
+Some functions support additional 'named' arguments, that control the behavior of operation or formatting.

-### Supported types and fucntion operators
+### Supported types and function operators
 - Boolean
 	- Constant
 	- Not